 Informing everything we do is a team of ecologists and researchers led by our Executive Manager, Science and Conservation – Dr Rebecca Spindler.

-We also thank our ambassadors – Chris Darwin (great grandson of naturalist Charles Darwin) and Phillip Adams (journalist) – for their contributions.
+We thank our ambassadors – Chris Darwin (great grandson of naturalist Charles Darwin), photographer Steve Parish and Phillip Adams (journalist).

 A handful of very special people have made exceptional contributors to our success.
-Phillip Toyne, Don Royal, Bob Brown, Judy Henderson and Karen Alexander have all been awarded Life memberships to honour their efforts.
+Phillip Toyne, Don Royal, Bob Brown, Judy Henderson, Karen Alexander, Louise Sylvan and Chris Grubb have all been awarded Life memberships.